LGBTQ rights in Norway: Healthcare

 Access to gender affirming healthcare in Norway still requires a psychiatric diagnosis, at which point the patient is referred to the National Treatment Centre for Gender Incongruence (NTCGI) at Oslo University Hospital.
 Prior to 2020, treatment was not offered to nonbinary patients.
 Only a quarter of referred patients are allowed access to gender-affirming healthcare, with those disqualified having no alternative options.

 In 2020, the Norwegian Directorate for Health, the governmental body that develops health guidelines, released one for gender incongruence recommending puberty blockers between Tanner stage 2 and the age of 16 following an interdisciplinary assessment, stating they were reversible and there is no reliable evidence of adverse long-term effects.

-In February 2023, Esben Esther Pirelli Benestad, one of the leading transgender healthcare providers in Norway, was stripped of their medical license over, ostensibly, the provision of gender-affirming treatment which diverged from the guidelines of the NTCGI.
-Media reporting depicted the delicensing as part of the ongoing disputes over best practice in transgender healthcare.
+In February 2023, Esben Esther Pirelli Benestad, one of the leading transgender healthcare providers in Norway, was stripped of their medical licence over, ostensibly, the provision of gender-affirming treatment which diverged from the guidelines of the NTCGI.
+Media reporting depicted the delicencing as part of the ongoing disputes over best practice in transgender healthcare.
 They appealed the decision of the Norwegian Board of Health Supervision and had their medical licence conditionally restored, in part, in April 2023.

 In 2023, the Norwegian Healthcare Investigation Board, an independent non-governmental organization, issued a non-binding report finding "there is insufficient evidence for the use of puberty blockers and cross sex hormone treatments in young people" and recommended changing to a cautious approach.
 The Norwegian Healthcare Investigation Board is not responsible for setting healthcare policy, and the Directorate, which is, has not implemented the recommendations, though they have said they are considering them.
 Misinformation that Norway had banned gender affirming care proliferated on social media.

 A 2023 report reported that many patients reported negative experiences with the public treatment service, including patients not being taken seriously, leading to many losing confidence in the service.
 Non-binary people were still without treatment, despite the relevant guideline from 2020 explicitly calling for equal access to treatment for non-binary people.
 The report also highlighted a lack of competence related to diversity in gender and sexuality among medical practitioners.